Closing the Safety–Mental Health Gap in Construction

 Taking the First Step Toward Better Mental Health on Site

 Addressing mental health in construction requires action from both workers and employers.
-For individual workers, recognising the importance of emotional wellbeing and using available support is key.
+For individual workers, recognising the importance of emotional well-being and using available support is key.
 For employers, fostering a culture of openness and providing training and resources can create lasting change.

 If you’re looking to get or renew your site qualifications, consider the Safe2Site Online CSCS Green Card course.
-It offers essential site safety training alongside valuable mental health education, helping workers be fully prepared to work safely and healthily.
+It offers essential site safety training alongside valuable mental health awareness education, helping workers be fully prepared to work safely and healthily.

 Together, by closing the gap between physical safety and mental health, the construction industry can build a stronger, safer future for everyone on site.